 I was inspired to re-plant some of my succulents into this succulent display when I came across this set of ceramic planters at the thrift store.

-I’m not sure where my passion for repurposing came from, but I suspect it might have something to do with the fact the my Mom combined my birthday party together with my sister’s on her birthday when we were kids.
+I’m not sure where my passion for repurposing came from.
+But I suspect it might have something to do with the fact the my Mom combined my birthday party together with my sister’s on her birthday when we were kids.
 I seem to remember that because it wasn’t really my birthday, I didn’t get as many gifts.
-The gifts that I did get, I would hide and not use or share – which is probably why I’m such a hoarder today!
+The gifts that I did get, I would hide and not use or share.
+That’s probably why I’m such a hoarder today!
 Instead of enjoying the few new things I got, I would reinvent things I already had.
 It somehow sparked my creativity.
 I was also keen on learning how to knit, crochet, sew and build – things I picked up from Mom – so I could create my own new things.
 Strange the way a kid’s mind works!
 My two sisters are quite the opposite: they didn’t inherit the creative gene!

 Something to Tock About